1715 – 17 Avenue SE

 Capital spending 9,11218,5164,144

 Note: 1.
-LINE ITEM COSTING: YWCA Calgary follows line item costing.
-Accordingly, Ci assigned line items from the charity’s audited statements to program, administrative, and fundraising activities.
+LINE-ITEM COSTING: YWCA Calgary follows line-item costing.
+Accordingly, Ci assigned line items from the charity’s audited statements to program, administrative, and fundraising activities to the best of its ability.
 2. GOVERNMENT DEFERRED ADJUSTMENT: YWCA Calgary also uses deferred accounting.
-Accordingly, Ci adjusted revenues for changes in government deferred revenue to report financial information consistently.
-This affected revenues by $1.6m, ($29k), and $306k in F2024, F2023, and F2022, respectively.
-3. GAIN ON CAPITAL ASSET DISPOSAL: Ci also adjusted revenues for gains in capital asset disposal.
+Ci adjusted revenue for changes in government deferred revenue to report financial information consistently.
+This affected total revenue by $1.6m, ($29k), and $306k in F2024, F2023, and F2022, respectively.
+3. GAIN ON CAPITAL ASSET DISPOSAL: Ci also adjusted revenue for gains in capital asset disposal.
 This affected revenues by ($nil), ($925k), and ($nil) in F2024, F2023, and F2022, respectively.
 4. LOSS ON CAPITAL ASSETS DISPOSAL: Ci also adjusted expenses for losses in capital asset disposal.
-This affected revenues by ($2.4k), ($nil), and ($2.1m) in F2024, F2023, and F2022, respectively.
+This affected expenses by ($2.4k), ($nil), and ($2.1m) in F2024, F2023, and F2022, respectively.
+5. DONATIONS RECEIVABLE: Ci also adjusted donations for outstanding grants receivable, affecting revenue by $2.3m, ($7.5m), and ($nil) in F2024, F2023, and F2022, respectively.

 Salary Information